curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 	- NPC refactoring and new actions/movements.
 	- fbneo lightguns.
 	- Multiple cores per cabinet.
+- Release candidate 9:
+	- New shader `properties` yaml key to change the shader behavior.
+	- A new c64 program to see test cabinet's problems (in Workshop).
+Read the screen instructions in the workshop.
 ### AGEBasic change log

 [[AGEBasic]] is the integrated programing language for [[Age of Joy]].
 For more information read the [[AGEBasic programing]] documentation and [[AGEBasic Examples]]